harrislapiroff/summeralities/journal/_posts/2014-03-24-reasons-to-write.md

 What is this place?

 Nearly eight months ago, I made the choice to resurrect a habit of regular writing via this previously neglected blog.[^summer] I published [*We're not as pretty as the dragonflies*]({% post_url 2013-08-03-dragonflies %}).
 It's still one of my favorites.
 It captures the start of a pivotal moment of excitement and uncertainty in my life that is still unfolding—a personal January.
-It was an appropriate moment to return to writing—a habit that is equal parts contemplation and record-keeping.
+It was an appropriate moment to return to writing—a habit that for me is equal parts contemplation and record-keeping.

 Since then I've written (more or less) two pieces every month.
 Some have been more substatial than others.
 Many have been more personal; a few have been more political; most have had elements of both.
 Nearly everything I've written has been without conclusion.
 That's the kind of writer I seem to be.
 I explore.
 I organize.
 I rarely develop anything solid enough carve in stone.